garylirocks/quickrefs/azure-networking.markdown

    --zone-name storage
 ```

-Compare private endpoint and private link service:

-- **Azure Private Endpoint**: Azure Private Endpoint is a network interface that connects you privately and securely to a service powered by Azure Private Link.
-You can use Private Endpoints to connect to an Azure PaaS service that supports Private Link or to your own Private Link Service.

-- **Azure Private Link Service**: Azure Private Link service is a service created by a service provider.
-Currently, a Private Link service can be attached to the frontend IP configuration of a Standard Load Balancer.

-- A Private Link service receives connections from multiple private endpoints.
-A private endpoint connects to one Private Link service.

 ## Service endpoints

 ![Service endpoints overview](images/azure_vnet_service_endpoints_overview.png)

 - A virtual network service endpoint provides the identity of your virtual network to an Azure service.
-Then you can secure the access to an Azure service to a vNet;
+You secure the access to an Azure service to your vNet by adding a virtual network rule.
+You could fully remove public Internet access to this service.

 - After enabling a service endpoint, the source IP addresses switch from using public IPv4 addresses to using their private IPv4 address when communicating with the service from that subnet.
-This switch allows you to access the services without the need for reserved, public IP addresses used in IP firewalls.
+This switch allows you to access the services without the need for reserved, public IP addresses used in Azure service IP firewalls.

 - With service endpoints, DNS entries for Azure services don't change, continue to resolve to public IP addresses assigned to the Azure service. (**Different from private endpoints**)
+  - **When a service endpoint is created, Azure actually creates routes in the route table to direct the traffic, keeping it within Microsoft network**.

 - Virtual networks and Azure service resources can be in the same or different subscriptions.
 Certain Azure Services (not all) such as Azure Storage and Azure Key Vault also support service endpoints across different Active Directory(AD) tenants i.e., the virtual network and Azure service resource can be in different Active Directory (AD) tenants.